anshsain/ecommerce-intelligence-platform/README.md

 | `vw_product_performance` | Which products drive revenue vs volume? |
 | `vw_cohort_retention` | Of customers who bought in month X, how many returned? |

-All views use window functions, CTEs, aggregations, and date functions — not ad hoc queries.
+All views use window functions, CTEs, aggregations, and date functions.

 ---